 How do I claim the third stimulus check as a non filer?
 If you used the non-filer tool to file a 2019 return in 2020 to receive the first stimulus check or a 2020 non-filer return to claim both, then you do not have to file an additional non-filer return.
 The IRS will use the information from your original non-filer return to issue a third stimulus check based on the information from that return.
 If you are a non filer and did not file a return for the previous stimulus checks or simply did not get your full amount, you can file a 2021 return to claim the stimulus three.

 Dependents in 2021: If you added an additional dependent, file your 2021 return so the IRS could include this as part of the third stimulus payment calculation or your 2021 Recovery Rebate Credit.

 Important Tax Changes from the Stimulus Three Bill

-Child Tax Credit: The bill adjusts how the Child Tax Credit will work in 2021 as well as increases the amounts - this may be referred to as the Advanced Child Tax Credit.
-The credit will allow 17 year-old dependents to qualify and provide up to $3,000 per qualifying child or $3,600 per qualifying child under age 6.
-The credit will also be fully refundable - it has always been a partially refundable credit - and is being made more accessible for those without taxable income by removing the $2,500 earnings floor.
+Child Tax Credit (CTC): The bill adjusted how the Child Tax Credit worked in 2021 - not 2022 - as well as increased the amounts - this was referred to as the advance Child Tax Credit.
+The credit allowed 17-year-old dependents to qualify and provided up to $3,000 per qualifying child or $3,600 per qualifying child under age 6.
+The credit was also fully refundable - it has always been a partially refundable credit - and was made more accessible for those without taxable income by removing the $2,500 earnings floor.

-Similarly to the stimulus payments and the Recovery Rebate Credit, you will be able to claim a portion of the Child Tax Credit as an advance payment.
-Throughout the year, you may be eligible to receive payments on a scheduled basis in 2021 and claim the remainder of the credit on your 2021 tax return in 2022.
-The advance Child Tax Credit payments are set to be paid to qualifying taxpayers on the 15th of each month of 2021 beginning July 15.
+Similarly to the stimulus payments and the Recovery Rebate Credit, you were able to claim a portion of the Child Tax Credit as advance payments.
+Throughout the year, you may have received payments on a scheduled basis in 2021 and claimed the remainder of the credit on your 2021 tax return in 2022.
+The advance Child Tax Credit payments were paid to qualifying taxpayers on the 15th of each month of 2021 from July 15 to December 15.

 Child and Dependent Care Credit: In addition to the CTC, if you make qualified payments to a childcare provider so you can work or look for work, you may be able to claim the Child and Dependent Care Credit (CDCC).
-For 2021, this credit has been greatly enhanced, offering more than double the original credit amount as a fully refundable tax credit.
-Taxpayers with two or more dependents may be eligible to claim up to $8,000 on their 2021 tax return filed in 2022.
-Additionally, if you contribute to a Flexible Spending Account (FSA), you can contribute up to $10,500 to this account through 2021.
+For 2021, this credit had been greatly enhanced, offering more than double the original credit amount as a fully refundable tax credit.
+Taxpayers with two or more dependents may have been eligible to claim up to $8,000 on their 2021 tax return.
+Additionally, if you contributed to a Flexible Spending Account (FSA), you could have contributed up to $10,500 to this account through 2021.

-Earned Income Tax Credit: The American Rescue Plan will allow qualifying taxpayers at age 19 and older to qualify - previously 25 - and eliminates the maximum age of 64.
-Additionally, those without qualifying children will see increases to the amount they receive as the act increases the percentage amount and the phaseout limits.
-The maximum EITC credit will be raised from $540 to around $1,500 for those without dependents.
-Additionally, disqualifying investment income limits will be raised from $2,200 to $10,000.
+Earned Income Tax Credit: The American Rescue Plan allowed qualifying taxpayers at age 19 and older to qualify - previously 25 - and eliminated the maximum age of 64.
+Additionally, those without qualifying children saw increases to the amount they received as the act increased the percentage amount and the phaseout limits.
+The maximum EITC credit was raised from $540 to around $1,500 for those without dependents.
+Additionally, disqualifying investment income limits were raised from $2,200 to $10,000.
 See details on the Earned Income Tax Credit or EITC.

 Health Care, Job Loss, COBRA: The Consolidated Omnibus Budget Reconciliation Act program allows those who lost their job to stay enrolled in their employer healthcare plan.
 This can typically be costly as the taxpayer would be responsible for the full amount of healthcare coverage.
-Under ARPA, if you are affected by job loss due to COVID-19 and enroll in COBRA, the government will pay 100% of your CORBA premium from April 1, 2021, to September 30, 2021.
-This applies for laid off employees as well as their family members.
-Additionally, for those who purchase health insurance through the marketplace, you may be able to receive a higher premium tax credit as part of the act.
+Under the ARPA, if you were affected by job loss due to COVID-19 and enrolled in COBRA, the government may have paid 100% of your CORBA premium from April 1, 2021 to September 30, 2021.
+This applied for laid off employees as well as their family members.
+Additionally, for those who purchased health insurance through the marketplace, you may have been able to receive a higher premium tax credit.

 Tax Changes for 2020 Unemployment Benefits

-- If you eFiled your 2020 return on or before March 15, 2021 and reported unemployment income, and you want to adjust your income taxes based on the American Rescue plan of March 12, 2021, you do not have to do anything.
-The IRS has confirmed that they will issue refunds for those who filed before the bill was passed and implemented into tax preparation systems.
+- If you e-filed your 2020 return on or before March 15, 2021 and reported unemployment income and you want to adjust your income taxes based on the American Rescue plan of March 12, 2021, you do not have to do anything.
+The IRS confirmed that they will issue refunds for those who filed before the bill was passed and implemented into tax preparation systems.
 States are electing to conform or decouple from the unemployment changes - see how your state is handling this situation as a state tax amendment may be due.

-- If you eFile on or after March 16, 2021 and reported unemployment income, the eFile tax app will calculate all necessary adjustments; you do not have to do anything else.
+- If you e-filed on or after March 16, 2021 and reported unemployment income, the eFile tax app will have calculated all necessary adjustments; you did not have to do anything else.
 More details below.

 Unemployment benefits are considered taxable income and thus must be reported on a tax return.
 A recipient of unemployment compensation will receive a Form 1099-G reporting the amount they received as well as the amount withheld.
 Many taxpayers filed a tax return reporting unemployment benefits for the first time in 2020.

-The new bill, however, makes the first $10,200 of unemployment benefits nontaxable if the adjusted gross income of the taxpayer is less than $150,000.
+The new bill, however, made the first $10,200 of unemployment benefits nontaxable if the adjusted gross income of the taxpayer was less than $150,000.
 Since many taxpayers have filed a return reporting this income already, there will be adjustments due.
-If you have not filed a tax return yet to report unemployment income, you can do so on eFile.com as we have updated our platform to include the unemployment exclusion on your 2020 tax return.

-What this means for taxpayers is that they may be due a refund if they have already filed or their tax liability will be decreased when they get around to filing a 2020 return.
+What this means for taxpayers is that they may be due a refund if they have already filed or their tax liability was decreased when they filed a 2020 return.